jacobkap/crimebythenumbers/docs/graphing.md

 <img src="graphing_files/figure-html/unnamed-chunk-23-1.png" width="90%" style="display: block; margin: auto;" />

-Finally, a useful option to to move the legend from the side to the bottom is setting the `theme()` function to move the "legend.position" to "bottom".
+Finally, a useful option to to move the legend from the side to the bottom is setting the `theme()` function to move the `legend.position` to "bottom".
 This will allow the graph to be wider.

 ```r